 Still unsteady on the slopes?
 Or visiting with young kids?
 Then Alta is a great choice.
 It’s also a solid option if you’re traveling with a mixed-abilities group as it offers slopes for all aptitudes — from the greenest of beginners to the most daring of rippers.

 One of the oldest ski resorts in the country, it opened its first lift in early 1939.
 Located within the town of Alta in the Wasatch Mountains of Utah, it has a skiable area of 2,614 acres with rises up to a whopping 11,068 ft.
-Don’t worry if that altitude leaves you a bit breathless, it has beginner lifts that you can get access to for the bargain price of $10 for all 3.
+Don’t worry if that altitude leaves you a bit breathless, it has beginner lifts that you can get access to from 3-4:30pm for the bargain price of $19 - $24 (depending on the date).
 These include: Sunnyside, Albion and Cecret.

 One thing to note is that Alta is strictly for skiers.
 Snowboarders are verboden.